llmiranda/PyPost/README.md

   - Copy the password.
 We will use it soon.
     - Very important.
 DO NOT SHARE this password on internet.
 If you do, people can access and use your email.

+* Grant access to Google Sheets
+  - Go to google and find for "Google Developer Console" (https://console.cloud.google.com/)
+  - Create a new project
+  - Find for "Google Drive API", select and Activate.
+  - Find for "Google Sheets API", select and Activate.
+  - Go to "Navigation Menu > API and Services > OAuth Permitions"
+  - User Type = External - Create
+  - Fill the information required (app name, email and developer email), then Save
+  - Save again
+  - Save again
+  - Back to panel
+  - Menu Credentials
+  - Create Credentials > Client OAuth ID
+  - Choose "Personal Computer App" and Create
+  - Download JSON file and copy to your project path and rename it to "client_secret.json" (do not share this JSON file on internet)

 ----------------------------------------------------------------------------------------------
 ------------------------------------------Libs Used-------------------------------------------
 ----------------------------------------------------------------------------------------------